How to measure travelers' satisfaction and ask for feedback

 - There are multiple determinants of tourist satisfaction: transport, logistics, accommodation, food quality, prices and so on.
 Ideally you should measure these experiences separately to know what your strong and weak points are.

-- Another thing to keep in mind is your tourists’ profiles and identities: understanding how gender and age differences result in different travel experiences will serve you well when you need to recommend a tour for a new customer, for example.
+- Another thing to keep in mind is your tourists’ profiles and identities: understanding how gender and age differences result in different travel experiences will serve you well when you need to recommend a tour for a new customer.
+For example, if a new generation of customers prefers a more personalized approach, then you need to know exactly why to target the Gen Z travelers.

 - Finally, the best way to get more responses to your questionnaire and ensure these responses are accurate is to ask your customers to complete it right after the end of their experience, when their feelings (both positive and negative) are fresh, and they still care about them enough to share.